basho/basho_docs/source/languages/en/riak/dev/data-modeling/index.md

 ## User Settings and Preferences

-For user account-related data that is simple, frequently read but rarely changed (such as a privacy setting or theme preference), consider storing it in the user object itself.
-Another common pattern is to create a companion User Settings type of object, also keyed off of the user ID for easy one-read retrieval.
+For user account-related data that is simple and frequently read but rarely changed (such as a privacy setting or theme preference), consider storing it in the user object itself.
+Another common pattern is to create a companion user settings-type of object, with keys based on user ID for easy one-read retrieval.

 #### Complex Case

- If you find your application frequently writing to the user account, or have dynamically growing user related data such as bookmarks, subscriptions or multiple notifications, then a more advanced data model is called for (see the section on social events/subscriptions)
+If you find your application frequently writing to the user account or have dynamically growing user-related data such as bookmarks, subscriptions, or multiple notifications, then a more advanced data model may be called for.

 ## User Events and Timelines

 Sometimes you may want to do more complex or specific kinds of modeling user data.
 A common example would be storing data for assembling a social network timeline.
-To create a user timeline, you could make "timeline" a bucket in Riak, and make keys a unique user ID.
-You would store timeline information as a value - a list of status update IDs which could then be used to retrieve the full information from another bucket, or perhaps containing the full status update.
-If you want to store additional data - such as a timestamp, category or list properties
-- turn the list into an array of hashes containing this additional
+To create a user timeline, you could use a `timeline` bucket in Riak and form keys on the basis of a unique user ID.
+You would store timeline information as the value, e.g. a list of status update IDs which could then be used to retrieve the full information from another bucket, or perhaps containing the full status update.
+If you want to store additional data, such as a timestamp, category or list of properties, you can turn the list into an array of hashes containing this additional information.

-- information.
-Note that in Riak, you cannot append information to an
-- object, so to add events in the timeline, you would have to read the
+Note than in Riak you cannot append information to an object, so adding events in the timeline would necessarily involve reading the full object, modifying it, and writing back the new value.
-- full object, add the new values to the hash, and write it back.

 #### Community Examples